NethServer/docs/administrator-manual/en/mail.rst

 * It is possible to record the IMAP actions by enabling :guilabel:`Log IMAP actions`.
   See also :ref:`email_log`.

+.. _email_outlook_deleted:

+* Unlike almost any IMAP client, Outlook does not move deleted messages to the trash folder, but simply marks them as "deleted".

-* An option useful for MS Outlook clients is :guilabel:`Move deleted email to trash (Outlook)`.
+  It is possibile to automatically move messages inside the trash folder, by enabling :guilabel:`Move deleted email to trash (Outlook)`.

-  Outlook clients mark messages as deleted but does not automatically move them to the Trash folder.
-  Once enabled, this option does it automatically.
+  You should also change Outlook configuration to hide deleted messages from the inbox folder.
+  This configuration is available in the Outlook options menu.

 * :guilabel:`Max user connections per IP` changes the limit of connections for a user coming from the same IP address.
 This limit could be increased if messages like